manorrock/toyger/README.md

 ## Admin to manage authentication / authorization

-_This is the admin web application to manage Manorrock Toyger_
+_This is the admin web application to manage Docker registry_

 To get started use the following command line replacing $PWD with the directory that contains the root directory of the registry container.